dubemdaniel/Javascript-Variables-TW/README.md

 var name = "John";  // declaring a variable called 'name' and assigning it the value "John" let age = 30;       // declaring a variable called 'age' and assigning it the value 30 const PI = 3.14;    // declaring a constant called 'PI' and assigning it the value 3.14

+Variables can also be declared without an initial value: var x;
+let y;
+const z;